columbia/turbo-artifact/README.md

 ```
 This step takes around 12 hours to finish.

-Make sure that the turbo container has is enough disk space at `/tmp` which Ray uses to store checkpoints and other internal data.
+Make sure that the turbo container has enough disk space at `/tmp` which Ray uses to store checkpoints and other internal data.
 If that's not the case then mount the `/tmp` directory on a directory that has enough space.

 For example, use an additional -v flag followed by the directory of your choice: